 - Host a hat-themed party, where everyone must wear a goofy-looking hat to get in the door.

-- Many cities have community-wide “First Night” activities, which are family-friendly, alcohol-free events that usually involve live music, art, crafts and other entertainment and activities.
-Find out if there’s one near your home.
+- Many cities have community-wide “First Night” activities, which are family-friendly, alcohol-free events that usually involve live music, art, crafts, and other entertainment and activities.

 - Check the family into a hotel for an exciting New Year's Eve slumber party.
 You can even ring in the new year in the hotel's pool!